Riuqlav/save-your-job/README.md

-# This is a front end project of a game against the computer.
+# This is a front end project of a game against Computers.

 This project focuses on boolean logical operators and event listeners in Javascript.